 Claybrick Road, an existing industrial roadway, is proposed as the only access roadway for the subject property.
 No direct access is proposed to Sheriff Road, an existing arterial facility with a total right-of-way of 120 feet, or Marblewood Avenue, a designated collector facility with total rights of way of 80 feet.
-The preliminary plan shows adequate dedication of 60 and 40 feet from centerline for Sheriff Road, and Marblewood Avenue, respectively.
+The preliminary plan shows adequate dedication of 60 and 40 feet from centerline for Sheriff Road and Marblewood Avenue, respectively.
+The record plat should contain a note denying access to Sheriff Road for Lot 3.